 Purpose.
 The Management Concentration is intended to prepare individuals with analytical skills in the realm of operational and functional strategies to be competent managerial problem solvers.
-Graduates will be able to:

-SLO 1: Synthesize technical application, operational decision making, and personnel issues as they relate to managerial problem solving.
+SLO 6: Synthesize technical application, operational decision making, and personnel issues as they relate to managerial problem solving.